Productboxpk/ProductBox-Flutter-Test/README.md

 ### Firebase Setup

 - **Firebase Firestore**: Use Firebase Firestore to save and retrieve the list of favorite movies.
-- **Firebase Authentication**: No need to implement authentication add favorites in collection with auto-generated firebase doc-id.
+- **Firebase Authentication**: Firebase Authentication is not required.
+You can store favorites in a collection with auto-generated Firebase document IDs.

 ### API Integration

 - **API Documentation**: You will be using the [TheMovieDB API](https://developer.themoviedb.org/reference) for fetching movie data.
 Please refer to the documentation for available endpoints.

 - **Access Tokens**:
+  - Create a free account on [TheMovieDB](https://www.themoviedb.org/) and get the following token and key from [API settings](https://www.themoviedb.org/settings/api):
     - **READ ACCESS TOKEN**:
-      `eyJhbGciOiJIUzI1NiJ9.eyJhdWQiOiI5OWJiNmZmNDdiMzg3N2M2ZDU5MDJhNGZjNGFlMjIzNiIsIm5iZiI6MTczNjczODI5Mi44NjcsInN1YiI6IjY3ODQ4NWY0YzgxYWNhYTYzZGJiZjFkOSIsInNjb3BlcyI6WyJhcGlfcmVhZCJdLCJ2ZXJzaW9uIjoxfQ.HNUPFo0e6aeSoTmeiULQmb4-Wd8Hv7_2fpRAXXT6Xt4`
     - **API KEY**:
-      `99bb6ff47b3877c6d5902a4fc4ae2236`

 ---

 ## Functional Requirements

 ### 1. Movie List
-- Fetch a list of movies using the provided API and display them in a scrollable list using this api /discover/movie?api_key={{apiKey}}.
+- Fetch a list of movies using the provided API and display them in a scrollable list using the API endpoint:
+  - `/discover/movie?api_key={{apiKey}}`
 - Implement pagination to load more movies when the user scrolls to the bottom of the list.

 ### 2. Movie Details
-- When a movie is clicked, navigate to a detailed view showing additional information using this api /movie/939243?api_key={{api_key}}&language=en-US.
+- When a movie is clicked, navigate to a detailed view showing additional information using the API endpoint:
+  - `/movie/{movieId}?api_key={{api_key}}&language=en-US`

 ### 3. Search Functionality
-- Implement a search bar to filter movies by name, this should be done on the frontend using array logics.
+- Implement a search bar to filter movies by name.
+This should be done on the frontend using array logic.

 ### 4. Favorites Management
 - Allow users to mark/unmark movies as favorites.